Dackeval/fedn_atttack_simulator/examples/mnist-pytorch/README.md

 # FEDn MNIST Simulator

-*A lightweight reference project that shows how to run federated learning experiments on the MNIST dataset with [FEDn](https://github.com/scaleoutsystems/fedn).
+*A attack and defense simulator for federated learning experiments on the MNIST dataset with [FEDn](https://github.com/scaleoutsystems/fedn).
 Works locally on Docker + Kubernetes or against any MinIO/S3 store and K8s cluster.*

 ---